FerrisChat/CDN/README.md

 # CDN
 FerrisChat's CDN, running on `cdn.ferris.chat`.
-Serves uploaded images.
+Serves uploaded images and other files.